Summaries of New Decisions -- March 2010

 Re: EEOC investigative file

 • Exhaustion: The district court correctly ruled that plaintiff had failed to show that he exhausted his administrative remedies because he did not establish that he filed an administrative appeal of the EEOC's initial response to his request.

 3. Batton v.
 Evers, No. 08-20724, 2010 WL 625988 (5th Cir.
 Feb.
-24, 2010)
+24, 2010) (Haynes, J.)